3rd technology tour of the Senior Expert Chemists to Darmstadt

-Meanwhile a tried and tested concept: Senior Expert Chemists (SEC) from the GDCh are on an excursion to Darmstadt on August 30, 2010, together with VAA retirees from the Wolfgang industrial park near Hanau.
+It is now a proven concept: Senior Expert Chemists (SEC) from the GDCh are on an excursion to Darmstadt together with VAA pensioners from the Wolfgang Industrial Park near Hanau on August 30, 2010.
 The program included a visit to the ESOC (European Space Operations Center) and the Art Nouveau villas on Mathildenhöhe.
-Apparently an attractive offer, as no fewer than 40 people were registered!
+Apparently an attractive offer, as no fewer than 40 people registered!

 The ESOC is the control center of the ESA (European Space Agency).
-It is responsible for the operation of all ESA satellites and for the necessary global network of ground stations.
-Darmstadt residents like to speak of "Hesse's gateway to space."
-So far, ESOC teams have looked after over 60 ESA satellites, e.g. Huygens, Mars Express, Rosetta, Envisat, GOCE, Herschel and Planck.
+It is responsible for the operation of all ESA satellites and the necessary global network of ground stations.
+Darmstadt residents like to talk about “Hesse’s gateway to space.”
+ESOC teams have so far supported over 60 ESA satellites, such as Huygens, Mars Express, Rosetta, Envisat, GOCE, Herschel and Planck.